networksetcetera/LODS/lab5_draft.md

     cd ~/clouddrive/ipcheck
     ```

-1. Enter the following command, and then select Enter to create a new .NET console application in the current directory:

-    ```
-    dotnet new console --output . --name ipcheck
-    ```

 1. Enter the following command, and then select Enter to create a new file in the **\~/clouddrive/ipcheck** directory named **Dockerfile**:

     ```
     touch Dockerfile
     ```

-1. Enter the following command, and then select Enter to open the embedded graphical editor in the context of the current directory:
+#### Task 2: Create and test a Python application

+1. At the **Cloud Shell** type the following command to create a new Python script

     ```
-    code .
+    code ipcheck.py
     ```

-#### Task 2: Create and test a .NET application

-1. In the graphical editor, find the FILES pane, and then open the **Program.cs** file to open it in the editor.
+1. In the graphical editor, type the following:

-1. Delete the entire contents of the **Program.cs** file.

-1. Copy and paste the following code into the **Program.cs** file:

     ```
-    public class Program
-    {
-        public static void Main(string[] args)
-        {
-            // Check if network is available
-            if (System.Net.NetworkInformation.NetworkInterface.GetIsNetworkAvailable())
-            {
-                System.Console.WriteLine("Current IP Addresses:");

-                // Get host entry for current hostname string hostname = System.Net.Dns.GetHostName();
-                System.Net.IPHostEntry host = System.Net.Dns.GetHostEntry(hostname);

-                // Iterate over each IP address and render their values foreach(System.Net.IPAddress address in host.AddressList)
-                {
-                    System.Console.WriteLine($"\t{address}");
-                }
-            }
-            else
-            {
-                System.Console.WriteLine("No Network Connection");
-            }
-        }
-    }
+    # Python Program to Get IP Address
+    import socket
+    hostname = socket.gethostname()
+    IPAddr = socket.gethostbyname(hostname)
+    print("Your Computer Name is:" + hostname)
+    print("Your Computer IP Address is:" + IPAddr)
     ```

-1. Save the **Program.cs** file by using the menu in the graphical editor or the Ctrl+S keyboard shortcut.
-Don't close the graphical editor.
+1. Save the **ipcheck.py** file by using the menu in the graphical editor or the Ctrl+S keyboard shortcut.

 1. Back at the command prompt, enter the following command, and then select Enter to run the application:

     ```
-    dotnet run
+    python ipcheck.py
     ```

 1. Find the results of the run.
-At least one IP address should be listed for the Cloud Shell instance.
+The name of the computer and at least one IP address should be listed for the Cloud Shell instance.

 1. In the graphical editor, find the FILES pane of the editor, and then open the **Dockerfile** file to open it in the editor.

 1. Copy and paste the following code into the **Dockerfile** file:

     ```
-    # Start using the .NET Core 2.2 SDK container image
-    FROM mcr.microsoft.com/dotnet/core/sdk:2.2-alpine AS build
+    FROM python:alpine3.7

-    # Change current working directory
-    WORKDIR /app

-    # Copy existing files from host machine
-    COPY . ./

-    # Publish application to the "out" folder
-    RUN dotnet publish --configuration Release --output out

-    # Start container by running application DLL
-    ENTRYPOINT ["dotnet", "out/ipcheck.dll"]
+    ADD ipcheck.py /
+    CMD python ./ipcheck.py
     ```

 1. Save the **Dockerfile** file by using the menu in the graphical editor or by using the Ctrl+S keyboard shortcut.